umutcanaltin/fpgai_compiler/docs/EXAMPLE_ARTIFACT_SMOKE.md

 - `manifest.json`
 - `hls/` and `hls/src/`
 - `runtime_package/package_manifest.json` when runtime package is requested
-- config, generated C++, data movement, movement validation, board-fit, HLS truth, Vivado truth, and bitstream truth reports
+- config, generated C++, data movement, movement validation, board-fit, HLS validation, Vivado validation, and bitstream validation reports

 When `build.stages.vivado_project=true`, the audit also requires:

 - `vivado/project.tcl`
 - `vivado/bd.tcl`

-## Truth boundary
+## Validation boundary

 A passed artifact smoke report proves generated artifacts and reports are structurally present and internally consistent.
-It does not prove HLS synthesis, Vivado implementation, bitstream generation, or real FPGA execution unless the corresponding truth report has real evidence.
+It does not prove HLS synthesis, Vivado implementation, bitstream generation, or real FPGA execution unless the corresponding validation report has real artifacts.

-## Training truth reports
+## Training validation reports

-Training compile outputs must emit the same HLS/Vivado/bitstream truth-status report files as inference outputs.
-If the stage is not requested, the report should exist with `not_requested` or equivalent non-paper-safe status rather than being missing.
+Training compile outputs must emit the same HLS/Vivado/bitstream validation-status report files as inference outputs.
+If the stage is not requested, the report should exist with `not_requested` or equivalent non-benchmark-safe status rather than being missing.